dmair1989/imagegrains/Readme.md

 A software library for segmenting and measuring of sedimentary particles in images.
 The segmentation is done with the *Cellpose* algorithm  (https://github.com/mouseland/cellpose), designed for cell and nucleus segmentation in biomedical images.
-Its segmentation capability is transferred to geoscientific applications throurgh re-training of the model with images of sediment particles (from our data (**link to repo**) or custom; **link to preprint**).
+Its segmentation capability is transferred to geoscientific applications throurgh re-training of the model with images of sediment particles.
+Pretrained models from our data (**link to repo**) are available or custom models can be trained (**link to preprint**).

 ## Citation

-If you use this software in your research, please cite the following works:
+If you use software and/or data from here in your research, please cite the following works:
 - **bibtex here**

 - Stringer, C.A., Pachitariu, M., (2021).
 Cellpose: a generalist algorithm for cellular segmentation.
 Nat Methods 18, 100–106. https://doi.org/10.1038/s41592-020-01018-x.